 Just ask me personally

-Please post any questions that may interest other readers in the comments.
-Are you looking for professional support?
+Please post any questions that may be of interest to other readers in the comments.
+Looking for professional help?

-If you are interested in coaching, training, or consulting, for organizational questions and to make an appointment, you can reach me best via this contact form (It is up to you whether you enter personal data) or by e-mail (mail@karstennoack.com).
-Otherwise, you may reach me by telephone at +49(0)30 864 213 68 and mobile phone at +49(0)1577 704 53 56 from Monday to Thursday from 9:00 to 18:00.
-Most of the time I am in sessions, so please leave a message with your phone number in Germany, then.
+If you are interested in coaching, training or consulting, if you have organizational questions, or if you want to make an appointment, you can reach me best via this contact form (you can choose if you want to enter your personal data) or via e-mail (mail@karstennoack.com).
+You can also reach me by phone at +49(0)30 864 213 68 or by cell phone at +49(0)1577 704 53 56 from Monday to Thursday from 9:00 to 18:00.
+Most of the time I am in sessions, so please leave a message with your phone number in Germany.
 Please remember to be very specific about the reason for your call.
-I will call you back as soon as possible.
+I will get back to you as soon as possible.
 The privacy policy can be found here.

 Transparency is important.
-Therefore, you will find answers to frequently asked questions already here, for example about me (profile), the services, the fees, and getting to know me.
-If this suits you, I look forward to working with you.
+That is why you will find answers to frequently asked questions already here, for example about me (profile), the services, the fees and getting to know me.
+If you like what you see, I look forward to working with you.

 Message